CMHAAorg/cmhaa-website/site/content/about.md

       business-led, expert-guided approach to addressing this growing challenge.

       The group reached out to other business leaders to determine their interest in forming a similar alliance in Australia.
-The idea of businesses working together in a collaborative, non-competitive way, and openly sharing their data, research and experience around what works and doesn't work,  and, together with experts, coming up with new solutions, was compelling.
+The idea of businesses coming together for the good of their employees working together in a collaborative, non-competitive way, and openly sharing their data, research and experience on what works and doesn't work,  and, together with experts, coming up with new solutions, was compelling.

       and the working together with experts in a collaborative, non-competitive way, was compelling, and in early 2020 the Corporate Mental Health Alliance Australia was formed with 15 founding members.